yuanqing/create-figma-plugin/README.md

 }
 ```

-Plugin with multiple commands in the plugin sub-menu:
+A plugin with multiple commands in the plugin sub-menu:

 ```diff
 {